KSI vs Joe Fournier Betting Picks: Predictions, Preview, Fight Time & Odds

 KSI vs Joe Fournier Preview

-KSI, the CEO of Misfits Boxing, enters as a huge favorite to beat 40-year-old English businessman Joe Fournier and extend his undefeated career in the sport.
+KSI ,who is the CEO of Misfits Boxing, will head into tonight’s big fight as a huge favorite to see off the 40-year-old English businessman Joe Fournier and if he can KSI will extend his undefeated career.

-Fournier last fought in an exhibition with former world champion David Haye in September 2021, whilst KSI last stepped into the ring in January against FaZe Temperrr.
+Joe Fournier last stepped into the ring in an exhibition fight with former world champion David Haye in September 2021 – so will this absence go against him?
+In contrast, KSI was in action only in January against FaZe Temperrr.

-This is being seen by many as a warm-up fight for KSI, with Jake Paul set in his sights for later this year.
-However, Fournier will be no pushover with nine wins by KO in ten fights.
+The bout is very one-sided on paper, and so it’s no shock that many feel this is merely a warm-up fight for KSI, with Jake Paul the big target later this year.

+However, despite his time away from boxing, some boxing fans still suspect Fournier will be no pushover with nine wins by KO in ten fights.

-Fournier’s last professional fight was in April 2021 on Jake Paul’s undercard, stopping Joe Andres Felipe Robledo Londono in two rounds.
+Fournier’s most recent professional fight was in April 2021 on a Jake Paul undercard – that day he stopping Joe Andres Felipe Robledo Londono inside two rounds.

-With KSI being over ten years younger than his opponent and in considerably better shape, a win is to be expected but Fournier won the vacant WBA International light-heavyweight title in December 2018 and reached 11th in the rankings – this is a huge step up from Swarmz and Luis Pineda especially.
+KSI is just ten years younger than Fournier and having already fought in 2023 can be expected to be fitter and a lot sharper.
+An easy victory for KSI should be the prediction here, but Fournier won the vacant WBA International light-heavyweight title in December 2018 and also hit 11th in the rankings – this is a huge step up in grade though from Swarmz and Luis Pineda.

-The fight cannot be missed and is sure to be one of the spectacles of the year with KSI aiming for the headline knockout blow.
+In summary, the fight can’t be missed for boxing fans and will be one of the highlights of the year with KSI so far and all eyes will be on a KSI blowout win which will set-up a Jake Paul clash later in 2023.

 RELATED: KSI Boxing Record: ‘The Nightmare’ Boasts Unbeaten Record With 4 KO Victories